 "Second Five-Eighth" is a fancy word for an inside/first centre.
 It's most used in the southern hemisphere, and refers to a playmaking 12, and it's popularity is rising in Europe, perhaps due to the increased number of imports coming into France and England.
 We don't bother with such elegant or fancy maths-based names, merely referring to the position as an inside centre, or to be old school, "first centre".
 The name for the player just outside him is a lot easier, in that it's merely an "outside centre" or a "second centre",or down south simply a "centre".

-In attack, a new wave of playing the game of rugby is slightly muddling the differences between inside and outside centre.
-The success of Kurtley Beale playing 12 for the Super Rugby champions, Toulon's increased threat with Matt Giteau at 12, and Leinster's inability to deny Ian Madigan a place in the starting lineup has lead to a greater use of a distributor at 12, with confusion rising as the popularity of the phrase "second five-eighth" increases on these shores.
-Ireland have plenty of options to play in this style with Stuart Olding, Luke Marshall and Ian Madigan, while other big rugby teams use players like Matt Toomua (Australia), Billy Twelvetrees (England).
-The thing to notice about this is that for the most part all of those players mentioned have spent their rugby upbringing playing outhalf, and are considered to have superior passing skills, kicking skills and give a team more options in terms of playmaking ability.
-The extra space and less game management responsibilty frees these players to inflict the most damage.
-Usually their partners in the centre are big strong players, who don't usually offer much in the way of subtlety.
-Twelvetrees would be partnered with Manu Tuilagi, Tooma with Tevita Kuridrani and Giteau with Mathieu Bastareaud.
+In attack, a new wave of playing the game of rugby slightly muddling the differences between inside and outside centre in the early 2010s.
+The success of Kurtley Beale playing 12 for the Super Rugby champions, Toulon's increased threat with Matt Giteau at 12, and Leinster's inability to deny Ian Madigan a place in the starting lineup led to a greater use of a distributor at 12, with confusion rising as the popularity of the phrase "second five-eighth" increases on these shores.